bitnom/Trifecta/README.md

 ## Current Status

-This framework is not yet stable but it is in active development.
+This framework is not yet stable but ~~it is in active development~~.
 Check back frequently.

 ## Todo